 - best practices for evaluating and tuning models

 - how to use regression analysis to predict outcomes

 In addition, you’ll learn how machine learning applies to image classification, intelligent web apps and beyond.

 You’ll also learn about sentiment analysis, a subfield of natural language processing (NLP).

 You should have experience with Python before reading Python Machine Learning.

-Want to learn more?
-Check out the course Machine Learning with Python on Coursera.
+Want to add some video to your machine learning journey?
+We recommend the course Machine Learning with Python on Coursera.